haritchowdhury/LLM-PDF-Chat/README.md

 1. Chat module: allows users to chat with a document
 2. Quiz Module: allows users to take AI generated quizzes from any topic from the given document
 3. Topic Module: allows users to find the important topics from the document
-4. Contract Integrations: charges users to unlock the quiz, and processes refunds, lets users monetize their publications and withdraw funds.
 ```

 ---